As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 In addition to providing server-to-browser security, activating and installing SSL certificates improves organic rankings, builds trust and increases conversion rates.

 Though it may be an easy process for an experienced developer, the average marketer with little tech support can run into a few problems.
-Here are a few to know in advance:
+If you’re taking on the HTTPS redirect for the first time, here are a few key things to know in advance:

 GoDaddy, Bluehost, HostGator and other shared hosting models require a dedicated IP for SSLs.
 As such, if you’re changing your IP in the process of converting to HTTPS, your DNS records may need to be updated accordingly and your hosting provider will need to be much more involved in the conversion process.